Structures of Equality book coming summer 2026!

 Jamal had 6 cookies.
 He had 3 more cookies than Diego.
 How many cookies did Diego have?

 Reading comprehension plays a crucial role here.
+This is not a computation problem.
 Some students struggle with decoding the text and dealing with unknown words.
 Others fail to grasp the connection between math and literary stories, missing out on essential comprehension skills.

 Conclusion